andyagdw/sticky_notes_task_manager_app/README.md

-# Task Manager Application
+# Sticky Notes Task Manager Application 💥

-## Description
+## Description ✨

-This Task Manager Application, using the 'Model-View-Template' pattern, allows users to manage their tasks efficiently.
+Using the 'Model-View-Template' pattern, this Sticky Notes Task Manager Application allows users to manage their tasks efficiently.
 Users can:

 * View all tasks